 Tendering & Negotiation is the final phase required prior to commencement of works.
-It involves the calling of tenders, advising on received tenders, and negotiations with the selected tenderer (building contractor).
+It involves the calling of tenders, advising on received tenders, and negotiations with the selected builder.

 Now for the fun part!
 Contract administration is where your project comes to life.
 Once you have chosen your contractors, we oversee the project, make regualr site visits, continually develop and refine the design on site, maintain constant contact with the contractors, carry out project inspections, and ensure that what began on paper ends up in the real world.

 Creating space is a complex and layered thing, the result of a huge array of carefully considered information, collated and constructed in a way which somehow provides not only functional success, but also engenders emotional response, and provides a balanced artistic composition.